-Dual Credit: Many DCPS or DCPCS partner schools offer dual credit (i.e. high school credit for taking and earning credit in a UDC-CC course in the CARE Program).
-Please contact the schools or the CARE Program office for a list of dual credit course options in the CARE Program.
+Many District of Columbia Public Schools (DCPS) or District of Columbia Public Charter Schools (DCPCS) partner schools offer dual credit (i.e. high school credit for taking and earning credit in a UDC-CC course in the CARE Program).
+Please contact the schools or the CARE program office for a list of dual credit course options in the CARE program.

-- UDC-CC courses taken in the CARE Program will count toward UDC/UDC-CC majors (either as required or elective courses) if they choose to enroll in an Associate or Bachelor degree program at UDC/UDC-CC after DCPS/DCPCS graduation.
+- Enrolling at UDC or UDC-CC after graduation?
+UDC-CC courses taken in the CARE Program will count as regular UDC-CC courses toward UDC-CC majors (either as required or elective courses).

-- If a CARE Program student wishes to transfer college credits taken at UDC-CC to other colleges or universities, it is the responsibility of the student to 1) order an official UDC transcript after the course has finished, and 2) submit the UDC transcript to the other college or university’s Admissions or Advising representatives who will determine how UDC credits transfer (i.e. as required or core courses or as elective courses or not accepted).
-The CARE Program office and UDC-CC advisors can provide more guidance on credit transfer as students request it.
-As of 2016, the CARE Program does not currently have transfer agreements with other colleges and universities.
+- Enrolling anywhere else after graduation?
+It is the responsibility of the student to 1) order an official UDC transcript after the course has finished, and 2) submit the UDC transcript to the college or university’s Admissions or advisor who will determine how UDC credits transfer into that institution (i.e. as required or core courses or as elective courses or not accepted).

 The following schools partner with the UDC-CC CARE Program for dual enrollment: